ajwalkiewicz/tcomp/README.md

 - `file_a`: The path to a JSON file containing YNAB transaction history.
 - `file_b`: The path to a CSV file containing transactions from the bank.
 - `--bank`: (Optional) Specify the bank for the CSV file.
-Defaults to "millenium".
+Defaults to "millennium".
 The available options are:
-  - `millenium`
+  - `millennium`
   - `pkobp`
   - `santander`